 DACA applicants have the responsibility of proving that they meet the “currently in school” requirement.
 Although your family and friends may be willing to write statements on your behalf, not even “affidavits,” which are written statements made under oath, will be considered sufficient as proof.

-Evidence from official primary sources, such as school transcripts, are far more convincing because they provide first-hand forms of proof.
+Evidence from official sources, such as school transcripts, are far more convincing than evidence from less direct sources.
 Your best evidence to show that you are currently in school may include copies of official: